Checkout Optimization

-eCommerce brands spend considerable time and resource attracting visitors to their website and engaging them with great products.
+Ecommerce brands spend considerable time and resources attracting visitors to their website and engaging them with great products.
 But there’s a lot more you need to focus on if you’re going to nurture customers into completing the checkout process.

-According to Baymard Institute, the average cart abandonment rate in eCommerce is almost 70%, with almost 20% of consumers citing a “too long/complicated checkout process” as the main reason for cart abandonment.
+According to Baymard Institute, the average cart abandonment rate in ecommerce is almost 70%, with almost 20% of consumers citing a high friction checkout process caused by too many required form fields and mandatory account creation as the main reason for cart abandonment

 But checkout optimization is about far more than just the checkout.
 Cart abandonment isn’t just caused by the checkout process itself, but moments of friction throughout the shopping journey.